tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-R.md

 ---

 ## Overview

-Many R-users rely on the base R `read.csv` command or the `read.table` package to import their datasets as a dataframe.
-Although this works well for relatively small datasets, we recommend using the `data.table` package or the `readr` package instead because it is significantly faster.
+This building block provides you with some practical tips for dealing with __large datasets in R__.

-This building block provides you with some practical tips for dealing with large datasets in R.
+Many R users rely on the base R commands `read.csv` or `read.table` to import their datasets as a dataframe.
+Although this works well for relatively small datasets, we recommend using the `readr` or `data.table` packages instead - simply because it is significantly faster and offers enhanced functionality.

-### Advantages of the  `data.table` package and the `readr` package
+## Advantages of the  `data.table` and `readr` packages

-Why should you use the `data.table` package or the `readr` package instead of `read.csv`:
+Why should you use the `data.table` package or the `readr` package instead of `read.csv`?

-1 **Both `data.table`'s `fread()` and `readr` `read_csv` functions are significantly faster.**
+### 1. Significant speed gains

+Both `data.table`'s `fread()` and `readr` `read_csv` functions are significantly faster.
 Take for example, loading in this specific dataset containing 1809903 rows and 12 columns, both functions are 2 or 3 times faster than the base R `read.csv` function.

 {{% codeblock %}}
 ```R